btcpayserver/btcpayserver-doc/docs/WasabiWallet.md

 **IMPORTANT NOTE:** Write down your recovery words in the order you see them on the screen.
 Write them down a piece of paper and store it somewhere secure.
 Take your time and triple check each word.
 Do not store your seed in a digital format (photograph, text document).
 Whoever has the access to your seed and your password can access your funds.
 Make sure you have a proper back up of both the Recovery Words and the Password.

 Select a Coinjoin Strategy.
-For more info on this topic checkout the Wasabi docs.
+Wasabi automatically coinjoins all your funds.
-In case you really don't want to coinjoin your funds, you can disable coinjoin later on.
+In case you really don't want to coinjoin your funds, you can disable coinjoin later on by disabling `Automatically start coinjoin` in the Coinjoin Settings.
+For more info about coinjoins and the related settings, please refer to the [Wasabi Documentation](https://docs.wasabiwallet.io/).

 ![Wasabi Coinjoin Strategy](./img/Wasabi/WasabiCoinjoinStrategy.png "Wasabi Coinjoin Strategy")